 - terms and conditions

-- The RFP is posted for a minimum of three to four weeks.
+- The RFP is posted for a minimum of four weeks.
 The need for a pre-proposal conference or HSP may increase the length of time the RFP is posted.

 - Proposals are held by the Purchasing Office until the proposal submission date.
 If an HSP was required, it will be reviewed by the director of HUB and Small Business Programs.
 If a required HSP was not submitted or the HSP is deemed to be unacceptable, the proposal will not be opened.